taitulism/ajax-servant/README.md

   1. Get some hands-on with starting and maintaining a project.
   2. To create an awesome module

-so I'm not going to accept any pull request.
+so I'm not going to accept any pull requests.

 Ajax Servant